Property Assessment Appeals

 How does my assessed value relate to my actual property value?

 The assessed value is based upon the theoretical value of your property at the last time there was a countywide reassessment in your county.
-This occurred anywhere between 1972 in Bucks County to 2020 in Delaware County.
+In most cases this represented 100% of the value of your property the last time this reassessment happened.
+This is county specific and could have been as early as 1959 or as late as this year.
 You can find the assessed value of your property on your property tax bill or on your county’s board of assessment website.

 So, how do I know if I should file an appeal?